Saint Bernard or St. Bernard

 Being a working dog, a St. Bernard is easy to train given its intelligence and energy levels.

 Originally bred to be watch-dogs, the Saint Bernards have actually saved a lot of human lives.
 Their life saving abilities have been known to save more than 2000 human lives till date from including places like avalanches.
 The breed of dogs have also been known to assist monks given their sagacity and fidelity.
-In an alleged fact, these Bernards were known for carrying brandy for the travelers across the Alps to keep them warm.
+In an alleged fact, these Bernards were known for carrying brandy for travelers across the Alps to keep them warm.
 Know more about how much does your Saint Bernard costs in 2023.

 St. Bernard Dog: Introduction to the Breed

 The breed makes excellent family dogs due to their love and affection side.
 However, it is always better to do know as much as possible about a breed before bringing them home.